shishir-dwi/Personal-PortFolio/README.md

 If you find any bugs or issues with this project, please feel free to submit a pull request or open an issue.
 Contributions are always welcome!

 ### License
-This project is licensed under the MIT License - see the [LICENSE] file for details.
+This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) - see the [LICENSE](LICENSE) file for details.